sourabhamancha/linkedIn-bot/README.md

 # LinkedIn Bot

-The bot takes a job role and a location, and searches for the LinkedIn realted jobs.
+The bot takes a job role and a location as inputs, and searches for the LinkedIn realted jobs.

 A dataframe is created with all these job roles names, their companies, respective dates of these jobs posted and the linkedin links of these jobs.